kuratowski/tcerc/README.md

-# 18CS408
+# TCERC
-programming project in Exact Real Computation
+Tensor Calculus in Exact Real Computation

 Exact Real Computation is a new paradigm for reliable numerics and rapid numerical prototyping.
 By object-oriented overloading, a new abstract data type REAL takes care of all the hassles